motn/songP2/DesignSong.md

 *Describe any constraints on the system that have a significant impact on the design of the system.*

-(1) A server should be set up to provide service to users if the Databased is involved.
+(1) A server(might be a laptop) should be set up to provide service to users if the Database is involved.

+(2)

-(2) The interface should be intuitive and easy to use for users, and the amount of functionalities on the android devices should be limited to users' requirements.
+The interface should be intuitive and easy to use for users, and the amount of functionalities on the android devices should be limited to users' requirements.